-FAMILY and INCOME DEFINITIONS & GUIDANCE FAMILY Family size includes: 1.
-The NC Pre-K child 2.
-Parents and stepparents living in the same household 3.
-All minor brothers and sisters, half-brothers, half-sisters, stepbrothers and stepsisters living in the same household NOTE: Minor siblings include anyone up to age 18 and still attending high school at the time the child's application is submitted.
-If a child is living with legal guardian(s) or legal custodian(s) then the family size consists of the NC Pre-K child, plus all of the child's minor brothers and sisters, half-brothers, half-sisters, stepbrothers and stepsisters living in the same household.
+FAMILY and INCOME DEFINITIONS & GUIDANCE FAMILY Family size includes: The NC Pre-K child Parents and stepparents living in the same household All minor brothers and sisters, half-brothers, half-sisters, stepbrothers and stepsisters living in the same household Additional Clarification: If a child is living with legal guardian(s) or legal custodian(s) then the family size consists of the NC Pre-K child, plus all of the child's minor brothers and sisters, half-brothers, half-sisters, stepbrothers and stepsisters living in the same household.
 The adults and children of these adults are also included.
 If a child is living with foster parent(s) or kinship provider(s) then the family size consists of the NC Pre-K child plus all of the child's minor brothers and sisters, half-brothers, half-sisters, stepbrothers and stepsisters living in the same household.
 The adults and children of these adults are NOT included.
 Incarcerated or institutionalized individuals are not included in family size.
 Legal Guardian and Legal Custodian Legal Guardianship is awarded by the courts when the biological parent or step-parent no longer has parental rights of the child or the biological parent or step-parent is deceased.
 Legal Custodianship rights are set by the courts and may be as extensive or less extensive as the rights of a legal guardian.
 Family size includes the NC Pre-K child plus all of the child's minor siblings living in the same household.
 The legal guardian(s)/custodian(s) and their minor children are also included.
 The income of the legal guardian(s)/custodian(s) and any income received by the child, such as Social Security benefits, would be counted.
 Foster Parent Foster parents do not have legal guardianship.
 Guardianship remains with the Department of Social Services.
 For a child in the custody of DSS family size includes the NC Pre-K child plus all of the child's minor siblings living in the same household.
 Any income received by the child, such as Social Security benefits, would be counted.
 The income of the foster parents would not be counted.
 Return to Top